iraikov/chicken-lapack/README.md

-These routines compute the inverse of a triangular matrix ''A''.
-Argument ''A'' is the triangular factor ''U'' or ''L'' as computed by xPOTRF.
-Argument UPLO indicates whether upper or lower triangle of A is stored ('''Upper''' or '''Lower''').
-Argument DIAG indicates whether A is non-unit triangular or unit triangular ('''NonUnit''' or '''Unit''').
-Optional argument ''LDA'' is the leading dimension of array ''A''.
-The return value is the triangular inverse of the input matrix, in the same storage format.
+These routines compute the inverse of a triangular matrix
+A. Argument A is the triangular factor U or L as computed by xPOTRF.
+Argument UPLO indicates whether upper or lower triangle of A is stored ('Upper' or 'Lower').
+Argument DIAG indicates whether A is non-unit triangular or unit triangular ('NonUnit' or 'Unit').
+Optional argument LDA is the leading dimension of array A. The return value is the triangular inverse of the input matrix, in the same storage format.